dblock/kahneraja.github.io/_posts/2016-05-23-julian-baggini-at-the-sydney-writers-festival-on-free-will-accountability-and-feedback.md

 The latest science on the topic has agreed.

 Free will is an illusion.
-We do not make choices with our cognitive mind.
+Despite our best efforts, it appears that we do not make "choices" with our cognitive mind.

 The reason you decide to speak up in a meeting or take the day off is not based on choice.
 It is and was in a very real sense always to be.